thearn/webcam-pulse-detector/README.md

 - When run, a window will open showing a stream from your computer's webcam
 - When a forehead location has been isolated, the user should press "S" on their keyboard to lock this location, and remain as still as possible (the camera stream window must have focus for the click to register).
 This freezes the aquisition location in place.
+This lock can be released by pressing "S" again.
 - To view a stream of the measured data as it is gathered, press "D".
+To hide this display, press "D" again.
 - The data display shows three data traces, from top to bottom: 1) raw optical intensity, 2) extracted heartbeat signal, 3) Power spectral density, with local maxima indicating the heartrate (in beats per minute).